 I'm just finishing up the booklets for this next section and will have them ready Monday.
 For the heart class (Monday), please download or print the lecture slides from here, watch the videos, and answer the preview questions.

 12.1.
-The heart is a muscular organ with chambers filled with blood.
+The heart is a muscular organ with chambers that are filled with blood.
 When it contracts, it pumps that blood into attached tubes, which then distribute it throughout the body.
 The heart is about the size of your fist and lies behind the chest wall, slightly to the left.
 Most big tubes (called ‘the great vessels’) plug into it from the top, suspending the heart downward.
 What organs lie on each side of the heart?

 12.3.
 Beneath all those membranes lies the heart muscle itself.
 What term do we us to describe it?